 Population-weighted greenest season NDVI

 For NDVI, we used Landsat 8 satellite imagery, accessed through Google Earth Engine (GEE).
 Landsat data is available at the 30m resolution with new images captured approximately every 16 days for a given location.
+Following the methods used by many of the studies included in the meta-analysis of greenspace and mortality that we use for our health impact assessment, we removed pixels representing water and clouds.
 To remove cloudy pixels, we used the “Landsat.simpleComposite” algorithm from GEE.
-We used the Joint Research Commission (JRC)’s Landsat-derived global surface water dataset (30m resolution) to exclude pixels that were classified as “permanent water.”22 We used the 2015 JRC dataset to mask water pixels in the 2014-2018 images and the 2020 dataset to mask water pixels in the 2019-2023 images.
+We used the Joint Research Centre (JRC)’s Landsat-derived global surface water dataset (30m resolution) to exclude pixels that were classified as “permanent water.”22 We used the 2015 JRC dataset to mask water pixels in the 2014-2018 images and the 2020 dataset to mask water pixels in the 2019-2023 images.
+We then downscaled the NDVI dataset to the 100m resolution to align with our population dataset.